 How Do Spacecraft Withstand Re-Entering Earth’s Atmosphere?

 If you’re lucky when you look up in the sky at night, you might see a shooting star.
 As you’re making your wish, what you’re actually seeing is a small piece of rock or space junk burning up in the atmosphere.
-The friction of re-entry causes the shooting star to ignite and burn, which is why you see a brief flash of light.
+The intense compression of air in front of the object as it slams into the atmosphere at high speed causes the air to become superheated into a plasma, which produces the bright streak of ligh.

-This begs the question: How do our spacecraft withstand that level of heat and friction re-entering Earth’s atmosphere?
+This begs the question: How do our spacecraft withstand that level of heat, friction and extreme aerodynamic heating re-entering Earth’s atmosphere?

-The fireball you see when something re-enters Earth’s atmosphere is caused by friction.
-As the spacecraft moves through the air molecules that make up the atmosphere, it rubs against them.
-This action creates friction and thus heat.
+The fireball you see when something re-enters Earth’s atmosphere is caused by friction as well as air compression and shock heating.
+As the spacecraft moves through the air molecules that make up the atmosphere, it forces them to rapidly compress in front of it, forming a powerful shockwave.
+This action creates drag, which slows the spacecraft down.

-This isn’t a bad thing.
-While it can be tricky to manage the heat, it also helps to slow down the spacecraft, making it easier to land accurately.
+Drag is essential: it slows the spacecraft from orbital speeds (about 17,500 mph / 28,000 km/h for low Earth orbit) to safe landing speeds.
 The space shuttles, which carried astronauts into orbit, to the MIR station (which was decommissioned in 2001) and the International Space Station from 1981 to 2011, re-entered the atmosphere at a mind-blowing 17,500 mph.
 The drag generated by re-entry helps slow the craft so it can make a safe landing.

 Surviving Extreme Heat

 The amount of heat a space shuttle or other spacecraft has to survive is astonishing.
-On average, a spacecraft re-entering the atmosphere is experiencing temperatures upward of 3,000 degrees Fahrenheit.
-There are two things that help protect the astronauts from that heat: the design of the spacecraft and the materials used in its construction.
+On average, a spacecraft re-entering the atmosphere experiences surrounding shock-layer temperatures of several thousand degrees Fahrenheit, with some estimates reaching ~7,000–12,000°F in the plasma around the vehicle, not necessarily on its surface.

 - Reinforced Carbon-Carbon (RCC): This composite material was used around the nose cone and leading wing edges of the space shuttles.
 Damage to RCC tiles during launch was the cause of the Columbia’s failure during re-entry in 2003.